enonic/app-sumome/readme.md

 ## Notes

 * The SumoMe script won't be generated when inside the admin console or in preview mode.
+This is by design.